Analysis | Showcase of attrition: Picking the 2022 NBA All-Star Game starters

 This year’s game, set for Cleveland on Feb.
 20, is shaping up to be a showcase of attrition.
 Kevin Durant, on track to be selected as the Eastern Conference’s captain through three rounds of fan ballots, suffered a knee sprain last week that is expected to sideline him for the festivities.
 The Brooklyn Nets forward now leads a long list of notable players whose seasons have been shaped by injuries or extended absences: Kawhi Leonard, Damian Lillard, Anthony Davis, Paul George, Zion Williamson, Klay Thompson, Bam Adebayo, Kyrie Irving, Ben Simmons and Jamal Murray.
 Throw in Draymond Green, who was recently diagnosed with a calf injury that will sideline him through the end of January, and that’s a full 12-man roster of top-shelf talent who would have factored into this year’s selection process.

-Such an incomplete field of candidates naturally means there are fewer heated debates over who makes the cut for Cleveland.
+Such an incomplete field of candidates means there are fewer heated debates over who makes the cut for Cleveland.
 That’s especially true when it comes to the 10 starters, who will be announced Thursday.
 Here are The Washington Post’s picks for the starting lineups, which consider individual statistics, availability and contribution to team success.
 The Post’s selections for the rest of the rosters will be made Jan.
 31.

 Eastern Conference